CodeChain-io/intertrait/README.md

 }
 ```

 Target traits must be explicitly designated beforehand.
-There are three ways to do it:
+There are three ways of doing it:

 ## `#[cast_to]` to `impl` item
 The trait implemented is designated as a target trait.